 In July 2017 Professor Daly was elected as fellow to the British Academy.
 She was previously elected a Fellow of the Academy of the Social Sciences (2016) and to Membership of the Royal Irish Academy (2010).
 She was the Deputy Chair of the Sociology Sub-panel in both the 2014 Research Excellence Framework (REF) and 2008 Research Assessment Exercise (RAE).
+She is also a member of the Social Policy, Social Work and Criminology sub-panel for REF2021.
 She is an editor of the journal Social Politics and an advisory board member of a number of other journals including Social Policy & Administration and European Societies.
 She has served on numerous national and international funding and peer review panels, including for the ESRC, the Consiglio Nazionale delle Ricerche, Italy, the Academy of Finland, the Norwegian Research Council, the Qatari Foundation for Education, Science and Community Development and Ministry of Science and Technology, Portugal.

 Mary Daly researches the following social policy areas:

 - family policy, including parenting, policies for children and the governance of family life

 - poverty and welfare